 - Keep records and receipts of any treatments, appointments and expenses relating to the accident as support for your compensation claim

-How much compensation for an accident involving a stolen vehicle you may receive is very much depending on the individual circumstance of your claim.
-Your case will be considered based on the severity of your injury and your suffering as well as any other expenses incurred such as medical costs and repair bills.
+How much compensation for an accident involving a stolen vehicle you may receive very much depends on the individual circumstance of your claim.
+Your case will be considered based on the severity of your injury and your suffering as well as any other expenses incurred, such as medical costs and repair bills.

 While compensation claims for road accidents involving stolen vehicles may be complex in nature, starting your claim isn’t difficult.
 Accident Claims UK can put you in touch with a specialist stolen vehicle accident solicitor who will file your claim for you and deal with all the complicated processes on your behalf.